absmach/magistrala-docs/docs/dev-guide/kubernetes.md

 ---

-## Deploying Magistrala (Manual Local Deployment)
+## Deploying Magistrala

+There are two primary ways to deploy Magistrala, depending on your needs:

+### 1. Manual Local Deployment

-This method involves **manually deploying Magistrala** by cloning the Helm chart repository to your local machine, making any necessary customizations, and installing the chart from the local directory.
+This method involves **cloning the chart source code** and installing Magistrala from disk.

-### Deploy Use Case

 This approach is useful if you want to: